What happened in the 2020-21 English and European women's football league season? Updated May 20,…

 Women’s FA Cup

-The 2021-22 edition will be the 52nd Women’s FA Cup.
-A total of 376 teams entered last year, up 76 from the previous competition.
-The Preliminary Rounds kick off in late August, leading up to the Final on May 15, 2022.
-For the first time in history both the Women’s and the Men’s finals will be played the same weekend at Wembley Stadium.
+The 2023-24 edition will be the 54th Women’s FA Cup.
+A total of 438 teams entered last year, up 21 from the previous competition.
+The Preliminary Rounds kick off in early September, leading up to the Final during the weekend of May 11, 2024.

-The 21st edition will be the first time to feature a 16-team group stage.
-Barcelona broke Lyon’s stretch of five straight titles last season, and the 2022 final will be held in Juventus Stadium in Italy.
-Chelsea, Man City and Arsenal will represent the WSL.
+The 2023-24 edition will be the 23rd Women’s Champions League.
+Barcelona broke Lyon’s stretch of five straight titles last season, and the two clubs have traded off titles in the last two seasons.
+The 2024 final will be held in San Mamés Stadium in Bilbao, Spain.
+Chelsea, Man United and Arsenal will represent the WSL.